Nowcasting using regression on signatures: Theory

 In particular, if $t$ is small, the first few terms of this series provide a good approximation for the value of $\hat Y_t$, in terms of a linear function of the signature.
-Note that $\hat Y_t \approx \hat Y_0 -2\hat Y_0 t + X_t$, the single-step Euler--Maruyama approximation of \eqref{eqn:opt_filter}, appears as the first terms in this expansion.
+Note that $\hat Y_t \approx \hat Y_0 -2\hat Y_0 t + X_t$, the single-step Euler--Maruyama approximation \cite{kloeden1992numerical} of Equation~\eqref{eqn:opt_filter}, appears as the first terms in this expansion.

-The simple structure we obtain here is due to the assumptions we have made on our state-space model (in particular, the absence of signature terms of the form $S^n(t...txt...t)$ is due to the assumption the variance is in its steady state). \end{example}
+The simple structure we obtain here is due to the assumptions we have made on our state-space model (in particular, the absence of signature terms of the form $S^n(t\cdots txt\cdots t)$ is due to the assumption the variance is in its steady state). \end{example}

-The key advantage of this approach, even while restricting our attention to the Kalman--Bucy state-space model, is that we now have an expansion which is valid, in theory for all $t$, and in practice for all $t$ not too large.
-This simplifies dramatically the problem of working with data at mixed frequencies, as we can evaluate the filter state at any $t$, in terms of the corresponding signature terms, rather than having to compute (as is done, for example, in a MIDAS model) a version of the filter which depends on the timing of observations.
+The key advantage of this approach, even while restricting our attention to the Kalman--Bucy state-space model, is that we now have an expansion which is valid\footnote{In practice, as with polynomial approximations of the exponential function, the number of terms needed for large $t$ can increase rapidly, along with their coefficients, leading to numerical instability.
+For this reason, the performance of the approximation is likely to degrade as the time between official releases (where the underlying value $Y$ is observed) increases.} for all $t$. .
+This simplifies dramatically the problem of working with data at mixed frequencies, as we can evaluate the filter state at any $t$, in terms of the corresponding signature terms, rather than having to compute (as is done, for example, in a MIDAS model) a version of the filter that depends on the timing of observations.